MiningMath

 Cut-Off Grades

-MiningMath has no pre-defined assumptions in order to identify the cut-off limit, which is based on a math optimization considering a discounted cash flow while respecting production capacity, blending constraints, vertical advances, widths, and any other assumption.
-Another key aspect in this regard is that MiningMath is not constrained by fixed pits, pushbacks, or phases.
+MiningMath is not constrained by cut-off grades, fixed pits, pushbacks, or phases.
 Instead, the mining sequence is an optimized output, which is a consequence of each set of parameters used, allowing more flexibility to find completely new solutions.
-The advantages of these differences are even more evident for more complex cases with multiple destinations, or complex constraints that could be neglected, hiding opportunities.
+The advantages of these differences are even more evident for more complex cases with multiple destinations, or constraints that could be neglected, hiding opportunities.

 Forcing a cut-off grade on MiningMath will likely make you lose part of the advantages it can offer.
-However, for many reasons, mining professionals might still be willing to use either to compare different approaches, to understand the practical effects of using it, or not, etc. The approaches mentioned could also be used to forbid any material type on the plant.
+However, for many reasons, mining professionals might still be willing to force it, either to compare different methodologies, to understand the practical effects of using it or not, and so on.
+Different approaches are available to force a cut-off grade, which are described next.
+Note that these could also be employed to forbid any material type on the plant.

 You can create multiple columns of economic values, each one for a cut-off you want to test.
-Then, force MiningMath to use this limit by defining very negative values for the destination you want to avoid, as it is shown in Figure 1, for a cut-off of 0.5.
+Then, force MiningMath to use this limit by defining very negative values for the destination you want to avoid, as depicted belowfor a cut-off of 0.5.
 The math is:

 Economic Value Process = If [Ore_Grade] > [0.5], then [f(Economic Value)], else [-999,999,999.00]